 “Anything above naked will do.”

 “But a male would sooner be laid bare than be seen draped improperly in public.
-The part of his legs alone is a pity enough to draw unwanted attention—”
+The parting of his legs alone is a pity enough to draw unwanted attention—”

-“Uhnnn…where?”
-The man began to come to as they bumbled down the hall towards the forward elevator banks.
-There were enough half-faint, sweat-soaked people hanging onto one other to make their little gang seem commonplace.
+“Uhnnn… where?”
+The man began to come to as they bumbled down the hall toward the forward elevator banks.
+Isolda wasn’t worried, there were enough half-faint, sweat-soaked people hanging onto one other to make their little gang seem commonplace.

 The passenger deck was awash with chaos.
-The petrified women weren’t the only ones with incriminating secrets.
-People rushed to and fro creating just the right amount of camouflage for an enterprising few who knew that, for all of the calamity and awe they were capable of under other circumstances, the UEDF Tactical Armored Unit’s officers had no authority to fire on non-aggressive civilians.
-All they could do was stand aside with their huge, phallic-symbolic, guns pointed at the ceiling and let them flee, which would work just fine for the plan Isolda had come up with.
-She steered their little party into the deserted passenger cabin, right to the middle row, out in plain view.
+People rushed to and fro creating just the right amount of camouflage for an enterprising few who knew that, for all of the calamity and awe they were capable of under other circumstances, the UEDF Tactical Armored Unit’s officers had no authority to fire on nonaggressive civilians.
+All they could do was stand aside, huge phallic guns pointed at the ceiling, and let them flee, which would work just fine for the plan Isolda had come up with.
+She steered their little party into the deserted passenger cabin, right to front of the middle row.

 “Leave him here.”
 She dumped the man into a seat.

-“But our investment will be lost,” Signe huffed at the pitiful waste.
-Months of extensive research, covert maneuvering, round the clock surveillance, and firing up the courage to following through with the most daring scheme anyone was fool enough to conceive of—let alone actuate—was about to be left flopped down abandoned when they were so close to achieving their goal that she could practically smell the sweet air of their new home world.
+“But our investment will be lost.”
+Signe huffed at the pitiful waste.
+She wasn’t alone in her lamentations.
+Isolda paused: months of extensive research, covert maneuvering, round-the-clock surveillance, and firing up the courage to follow through with the most daring scheme anyone was fool enough to conceive of—let alone actuate—was about to be left flopped down abandoned when they were so close to achieving their goal that she could practically smell the sweet air of their new homeworld.

 “The crux unbound!”
-Isolda pulled her along to join the mob.
-She watched Signe's bottom lip swell a full inch off of her face in a silly pout and marveling at how the greedy could always find time for greed.
+Isolda found her good sense and pulled her bumbling confederate along to rejoin the mob.
+She watched Signe’s bottom lip swell a full inch off of her face in a silly pout and marveled at how the greedy could always find time for greed.

 Far forward there were tiers of escape pods being put to good use.
 Isolda decided to do the same with her demi-warrior strength and threw a shivering couple bodily out of the next pod set to depart.

 Her words were as done as her deeds.
-She strapped herself into the three-point harness, and left Signe to do the same without instruction or go bouncing off of the bulkheads when the pod launched automatically.
-The tiny craft had independent navigation.
+She felt clean.
+The most incriminating of her burdens was coming to with no memory of who had done what to him.
+She strapped herself into the three-point harness and left Signe to do the same without instruction or go bouncing off of the bulkhead when the pod launched automatically.
+Once outside of the mothership, the tiny craft’s independent navigation system kicked up.
 It only took Isolda a minute to familiarize herself with the controls.

 “Toesa, we are away.”
 Signe heaved a great sigh of relief as the surrounded Muu transport grew small in the rear hatch.